piepdx/pie-cookbook/drafts/working-draft.md

 ### Community, then accelerator

 Attempting to start an accelerator without an existing community is a recipe, too.
 It’s a recipe for complete failure.
+For that reason, we'll cover ways to discover, identify, engage with, and collaborate with your community prior to beginning your accelerator effort.

 ### Just enough
 You can go too far.